mcombeau/ft_transcendance/notes.md

 - Misc

-  - fix cookie referring to user that does not exist <-
-  - fix going to page for user that does not exist
+  - fix going to page for user that does not exist -- Make 404 page

 - User profile

   - friends list X
     - status (online, offline, in a game ... )
-		1. fix connection sockets reload
-		2. when user connects to socket set it as online
+      - when user connects to socket set it as online
-		3. put status in database + emit status update socket
+      - put status in database + emit status update socket
-		4. fetch status in loading fetch friends
+      - fetch status in loading fetch friends
     - invites (buttons) X

 - My profile